 Learn more in Studywell's reading and note taking section.
 QUT cite|write also has a note taking template.

 Anywhere, anytime.
 Use these online tools and resources to improve your study and research skills for school.

 Visit a QUT Library.
 Access more resources, and get help from our staff.

 Use these tools in class or as extension activities.
 QUT Library's suite of online information, learning and study resources support many of the Common Curriculum Elements (CCEs) of the Queensland senior curriculum.

-Enquire about free QUT Library workshops for school students or professional development seminars for teachers.
+Enquire about free QUT Library workshops for school students.